 When morning came, she stood.
 Washed her face, expertly applied makeup to cover up the telltale signs of a sleepless night, dressed, put on a sweater and went out to face her last hours alive.

-The girl’s thoughts were interrupted when her mother called her to come and eat.
+The girl’s reverie was interrupted when her mother called her to come and eat.
 She listened, even while seeing no reason to eat.
 Why eat when it will all be over anyways?
 It would simply be a waste of food.
-But, despite her scepticism, she ate.
+But, despite her skepticism, she ate.
 Because why give her mother a hint?
 She wouldn’t want to make it seem like something’s wrong.

 And so, she ate her breakfast and resumed her day as usual.
-Grabbed a lunch, played with her little brother, hugged her mother goodbye.
+Grabbed her lunch, teased her little brother, hugged her mother goodbye.
 Walked out the door.
-For the last time, she thought.

 Once she was out the door, the girl stopped.
 Should she go to school, or just do it?
 It would be easier and faster to do it now… but no. No, because when they noticed she wasn’t at school they would call her parents.
 And then they would look for her.
 She might not have enough time.